-Measure BB Funds are to be pooled with the City's cash and investments in order to generate optimum interest income.
+The VRF Fund's cash and investments are pooled with the City's cash and investments in order to generate optimum interest income.

 The City pools its available cash for investment purposes.
 The City's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturity of three months or less from date of acquisition.
 Cash and cash equivalents are combined with investments and displayed as cash and investments.